blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/005-register-pool.md

 ***

 ## Step 2 - Calculate the metadata hash
 Calculate the hash of your metadata file.
-It's saved to `previewPoolMetaDataHash.txt`
+The hash is saved to `previewPoolMetaDataHash.txt`

 ```
 cardano-cli conway stake-pool metadata-hash \